jinjin123/aws-lambda-scheduler-stop-start/README.md

-# terraform-aws-lambda-scheduler-stop-start
+# aws-lambda-scheduler-stop-start

-Terraform module which create lambda scheduler for stop and start resources on AWS
+create lambda scheduler for stop and start resources on AWS

 ## Features